WHAT is going on with rentals?

 Having the benefit of a moratorium has been a godsend to tenants that truly needed it.
 It gave them the ability to regroup, apply for rental assistance programs, get back to work, and make alternative arrangements.
 This has been a time when a lot of people have needed a lot of help.
 Many still need help.

 The same level of help has not been available to landlords.
 Often times landlords are held in a negative light, but what not everybody realizes is how many landlords are just regular people struggling just like tenants.
 Since the moratorium began, many landlords are not receiving any rent.
 Landlords had to meet the challenges brought with the Covid-19 virus, many times without the rental income to do that.
-Even with no rent being received, landlords still had to pay property taxes, property insurance, and handle maintenance on the house when calls for a broken water heater or leaky roof came.
+Even with no rent being received, landlords still had to pay property taxes, property insurance, and handle maintenance when calls for a broken water heater or leaky roof came.

 So, who got hurt worse; tenants or landlords?
 Not the point of this article…